LSC Faculty/Staff Directory

 Course Number: 1100

 Introduction to Engineering This course introduces students to the various engineering professions and their role in the world.
 Students are introduced to the basic principles and physical laws present in engineering study.
 Computational engineering tools are explored.
-Students are introduced to the design process through a team design project.
-The importance of effective communication will be emphasized.
-(Prerequisites: None) (2 hrs lec/0 hrs lab/0 hrs OJT)
+Students a

 Subject: ENGR